front-commerce/developers.front-commerce.com/docs/react-components-structure.md

         └── pages/
 ```

-And everything seemed pretty perfect here.
-The theme took back its consistency
+And everything seemed perfect here.
+The theme got its consistency back and it
-and it was easy to create new pages only by using the existing building blocks.
+was easy to create new pages only by using the existing building blocks.

 ## Step 4: Split pages and modules